tueimage/8dm50-machine-learning/README.md

 The lectures will be recorder so you will be able to view them in case you are prevented to do so due to technical reasons (e.g. a broken internet connection).

-TLDR: Lectures will be on-campus AND on-line, guided self-study will be ONLY on-line.
+TLDR: Lectures will be on-campus (subscription in Canvas needed) AND on-line, guided self-study will be ONLY on-line.

 ## Practical work